Parameters

 })

-Or even add the same param with multiple values:
+You can also add the same parameters (category IDs) with multiple values:

 // Render a QuickReply that triggers an event with Params